-This project is a facility replacement for the programs in the George Safford Torrey Life Sciences Building.
-It will include new research and teaching laboratories, classrooms and offices for various biology programs.
-Due to ongoing planning efforts, the project budget has been revised to reflect program needs for other new buildings; however, due to a lack of funding, planning will analyze the building's potential for renovation and a modest research addition.
-Renovation to portion of the first floor of Torrey began in spring 2011 and is now complete.
+This project was a facility replacement for the programs in the George Safford Torrey Life Sciences Building.
+It included new research and teaching laboratories, classrooms and offices for various biology programs.
+Due to a lack of sufficient funding, planning efforts have analyzed the building's potential for renovations rather than replacement.
+Renovation to a portion of the first floor of Torrey began in spring 2011 and is now complete.
+Design of further renovations will move forward.